digutier/task-management-system/README.md

 ## ¿Qué parte del código fue generado con IA?

-Se realizó un prompt inicial en base a instrucciones y reglas (una especie de context engineering) para que el agente pueda crear una buena base con la cual trabajar.
+Se realizó un prompt inicial en base a instrucciones y reglas (una especie de context engineering) para que el agente pueda crear una base con la cual trabajar.
 Creó todos los controladores necesarios, las vistas, los modelos, logica javascript con stimulus, etc.

-### Prompt inicial :
+### Prompt inicial:
 Create a new project in ruby on rails.
 Use CLAUDE.md file as context and read it carefully and consider every detail/rules while creating this project.
 The PLANNING.md file has all the requirements for this project.
-If you have any question or doubts don't assume anything, just ask me and i will give you the answers.
+If you have any question or doubts don't assume anything, ask me and i will give you the answers.

 ### Pregunta:
 Questions before I start: